 After the Kurma-Purana the Trimurti has Shiva cut off the 5th head of the creator god Brahma because Brahma had called himself arrogantly as the supreme God.
 So Bhairava was created.
-But above him are Ishvara and Sadashiva with his four faces.
+But above him are Ishvara and Sadashiva with his 5 faces.

-Some gurus as the deceased Babaji from Histanapur said, that we live in a time period of Shiva.
+Some gurus as the deceased Babaji from Histanapur said, that we live in a destructive time period of Shiva (better of Rudra).

 Shiva, Parvati and Ganesha (the divine child born without Shiva) are the holy family (allegory of the end of step 14 of the 'Universal Path').

 It was said that Shiva's force is received on the hair tips of the Swamis head.
 Shiva himself lives in the golden hall in the center of the universe.

 Also the Krama - group of Kashmir-Shaivism teaches the last five steps of the Ashtanga-Yoga (the first three are a condition for scholarship).
 It has the most detailed view of the planes of creation.

 In hinduism, the human development is accompanied by the 10(24) Avatars.
 But these avatars are also symbols for the steps 7 to 20 of the path.

 Buddha Gautama attained the enlightenment individually.
 He taught the students to use their mind instead of just to beleive.
 That was 2500 years ago somewhat quite new.

 As last avatar the Kalki-Avatar is expected to come and to restore the Dharma, not to confound with an outer Islamic fundamentalist empire on the basis of the human egocentric consciousness.

 Modern India has nowadays lost most of its spirituality, also under the influence of western lifestyle and technology.
 Only a minority really understands the old traditional texts in its depth, and often the Gurus abuse their position.